riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 So this is a simple route that appends a user name to the root URL.

-In order to take advantage of this new route, we'll have to change both the  subscription and the publication for images.
+In order to take advantage of this new route, we'll have to change both the  subscription and the publication.

 Let's start by changing the subscription.